oliverneumann-web/TravelMarketViz/vue-project/README.md

 **Editor's note (Nov 2025):**
 I personally recommend using [Cursor](https://cursor.com/) instead, which offers AI-powered coding assistance, especially powerful if you don't really understand Vue.
 NUS students can apply for the [Student Pack](https://cursor.com/students) to get Cursor Pro for free.

+In the latest version, I encountered a severe bug in displaying the web page when switching from bubble chart to bar chart (or switching back), so I just recommend you not to pay attention to bar chart any more unless required.
+Help Ned optimize the layout of bubble chart.

 ### Customize Configuration

 See [Vite Configuration Reference](https://vite.dev/config/).